Juliano1111-ai/geo-data-discovery/docs/intro.md

 for a paper, a proposal, or a course, is worse than no answer at all.

 This documentation describes the method I use to get past that, written down and made reproducible.
-It keeps what a language model is genuinely good at — expanding a query into the right vocabulary, routing it to the right infrastructure, and reasoning over a forensic trail — and removes the one thing it cannot be trusted to do: decide that a link is good. **No link enters the verified output unless a script has resolved it and confirmed the response is the data that was asked for, in this run.** Everything else in the design follows from that single rule.
+It keeps what a language model is genuinely good at, expanding a query into the right vocabulary, routing it to the right infrastructure, and reasoning over a forensic trail, and removes the one thing it cannot be trusted to do: decide that a link is good. **No link enters the verified output unless a script has resolved it and confirmed the response is the data that was asked for, in this run.** Everything else in the design follows from that single rule.